 Whether you live in a state with a DUI, OWI or DWI law, you should know that the penalties for operating a vehicle while impaired by alcohol or drugs are quite serious and nothing to laugh about, as the "DWI Law Crime and Punishment" section on this page reveals.

 Did you know that the following states have referred to drunk driving as DWI:

 If you live in any of these states have been charged with DWI, you should get in touch with a local DWI lawyer as soon as possible to learn about your legal options.

 DWI Law: Crime and Punishment

-As states develop new DWI laws, the penalties for driving under the influence increase, especially for those with a high BAC, with passengers in the car and multiple DWI convictions.
+As states develop new DWI laws, the penalties for driving under the influence increase, particularly for those with a high BAC, with passengers in the car and multiple DWI convictions.
 If caught driving under the influence, you could face losing your driver's license, community service, fines, jail time and seizure of your vehicle.

 DWI Law: Find the Help You Need

 If you are facing a DWI charge and want more answers to your questions, let us help you get connected with a DWI lawyer.
-Simply fill out our free online DWI case evaluation or call 877-349-1311and we can find a lawyer in your area.
+Simply fill out our free online DWI case evaluation or call 877-349-1311 and we can find a lawyer in your area.